enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 ---
-date: '2019-06-04T17:10:30.962Z'
+date: '2019-07-15T09:10:30.962Z'
 title: "Efficient behavioral tracking in javascript applications"
 summary: "Tracking is an essential part of product development, either for web development, mobile applications or any software you might be working on; it is crucial to understand your users and therefore to make your business growth."
 series: ['Javascript']
-featuredImage: '2019-06-04-webperf-code-quality-cover.png'
+featuredImage: '2019-07-15-behavioral-tracking-cover.png'
 ---

-Tracking is an essential part of product development, either for web development, mobile applications, or any software you might be working on; it is crucial to understand your users to make your business growth.
+Tracking is an essential part of product development, either for the web, mobile applications, or any software you might be working on; it is crucial to understand your users to make your business grow.

-If you don't know what behavioral tracking is or you have not implemented tracking in your projects, I can compress the explanation in a single paragraph:
+If you don't know what **behavioral tracking** is or you have not implemented tracking in your projects, I can compress the explanation in a single paragraph:

 <mark>_**Behavioral tracking** is the way companies get valuable information about meaningful events that have taken place in their platform/applications; this is especially useful to understand how users behave and to identify potential downfalls and opportunities in specific flows._</mark>